kashishk2/rule-based-chatbot/README.md

 # Task 1 – Rule-Based Chatbot

-This is a basic rule-based chatbot developed as part of Task 1 during the Artificial Intelligence Internship at CodSoft.
+This project is a basic rule-based chatbot developed as part of Task 1 for the Artificial Intelligence Virtual Internship at CodSoft.

-## Description
+## Overview

-The chatbot is built using simple Python logic and conditional statements (`if-elif-else`).
-It interacts with the user by responding to predefined inputs such as greetings, questions, and casual queries.
+The chatbot is designed to interact with users using simple rule-based logic.
+It identifies certain keywords or phrases in the user's input and responds accordingly.
+If the input does not match any known pattern, the chatbot provides a default response.

-## Features
+## Key Features

-- Greets the user by name
+- Personalized greeting using the user's name
-- Responds to common phrases like:
+- Responds to basic user queries such as:
+  - Greetings ("hello", "hi")
+  - Asking about the chatbot ("your name")
+  - Politeness ("thank you")
-  - "hello", "how are you", "your name", "thank you", "tell me a joke"
+  - Humor ("tell me a joke")
-- Provides a default reply if the input is not recognized
+  - Support ("help")
-- Exits the conversation when the user types "bye"
+- Exits the conversation upon receiving "bye"
+- Handles unrecognized inputs with a polite message

 ## Technologies Used

-- Python 3.x
+- Programming Language: Python 3.x
+- Logic: Conditional statements (`if-elif-else`)
+- Input/Output: Command-line interaction

 ## How to Run

-Make sure Python is installed on your system.
+Ensure Python is installed on your system.
+Follow these steps to run the chatbot:

+1. Open your terminal or command prompt
+2. Navigate to the folder containing the script
-Run the chatbot using the following command in the terminal: python chatbot.py
+3. Run the script using the command: python chatbot.py